Hannah-Moon/24_SBA_308A_JavaScript-Web-Application/README.md

 | Question   | Answer                            |
 | -----------| --------------------------------- |
 | 1.
 What could you have done differently during the planning stages of your project to make the execution easier? |
-In the planning phase, I had to dive into the project without fully grasping the new technique, leading to spend excessive amount to take online course to establish a knoledge.
+In the planning phase, I had to dive into the project without fully grasping the new technique, leading to spending an excessive amount to take online courses to establish knowledge.
 Unfortunately, this left insufficient time for coding.
 As a result, I still need to dedicate time to implementing a few features to align with the design file. |
 | 2.
 Were there any requirements that were difficult to implement?
 What do you think would make them easier to implement in future projects? |
 Reflecting on my recent experiences, I found that organizing files using modules and imports was an extremely challenging aspect of my work.
 Despite my efforts, I struggled to streamline the process efficiently.
 This difficulty stemmed from the intricate interplay between various components and the intricate nature of managing dependencies. |
 | 3.
 What would you add to, or change about your application if given more time? |